ibm-cloud-docs/Registry/container-registry-cli.md

 <dl>
 <dt>`--scope SCOPE`</dt>
 <dd>(Optional) List only the exemptions that apply to this scope.
-To set a namespace, repository, digest, or tag as the scope, enter the value in one of the following formats: `namespace`, `namespace/repository`, `namespace/repository:tag`, `namespace/repo@digest`
+To set a namespace, repository, digest, or tag as the scope, enter the value in one of the following formats: `namespace`, `namespace/repository`, `namespace/repository:tag`, `namespace/repo@digest`.
 </dd>
 </dl>

 ### Examples
 {: #bx_cr_exemption_list_example}

 List all your exemptions for security issues that apply to images in the *`birds/bluebird`* repository.
-The output includes exemptions that are account-wide, exemptions that are scoped to the *`birds`* namespace, and exemptions that are scoped to the *`birds/bluebird`* repository, but not any that are scoped to specific tags within the *`birds/bluebird`* repository.
+The output includes exemptions that are account-wide, exemptions that are scoped to the *`birds`* namespace, and exemptions that are scoped to the *`birds/bluebird`* repository.
+The output doesn't include any exemptions that are scoped to specific tags within the *`birds/bluebird`* repository.

 ```
 ibmcloud cr exemption-list --scope birds/bluebird
 ```
 {: pre}

 List all your exemptions for security issues that apply to images in the *`birds/bluebird@sha256:101010101010`* digest.
-The output includes exemptions that are account-wide, exemptions that are scoped to the *`birds`* namespace, and exemptions that are scoped to the *`birds/bluebird`* repository and to the *`birds/bluebird@sha256:101010101010`* digest, but not any that are scoped to specific tags within the *`birds/bluebird`* repository.
+The output includes exemptions that are account-wide, exemptions that are scoped to the *`birds`* namespace, and exemptions that are scoped to the *`birds/bluebird`* repository and to the *`birds/bluebird@sha256:101010101010`* digest.
+The output doesn't include any exemptions that are scoped to specific tags within the *`birds/bluebird`* repository.

 ```
 ibmcloud cr exemption-list --scope birds/bluebird@sha256:101010101010